-A general consent form, signed by or on behalf of every patient admitted to the hospital, must be obtained at the time of admission.
+A general consent form, signed by or on behalf of every patient admitted to the Hospital, must be obtained at the time of admission.
+The patient business office should notify the Attending Practitioner whenever such consent has not been obtained.
+When so notified, it shall, except in emergency situations, be the Practitioner's obligation to obtain proper consent before the patient is treated in the Hospital.